hashicorp/terraform-provider-azurerm/website/docs/r/storage_management_policy.html.markdown

 * `delete_after_days_since_creation_greater_than` - The age in days after create to delete the snaphot.
 Must be at least 0.

+## Attributes Reference

+The following attributes are exported:

+* `id` - The ID of the Storage Account Management Policy.

 ## Import

 Storage Account Management Policies can be imported using the `resource id`, e.g.